-Be sure you have prepared so well that you have no doubt about "when to hold 'em, when to fold 'em,
+Be sure you have prepared so well that you have no doubt about "when to hold 'em, when to fold 'em, and when to run"!

 STRATEGY #4 - SPLIT THE DIFFERENCE

 When the negotiations have stalled, the other side may suggest, "Why don't we split the difference, and be done?"